Categories

 Mosque of Koski Mehmed Pasha

-The Mosque of Koski Mehmed Pasha was built right on the banks of the main river of Bosnia and Herzegovina - the Neretva.
-The construction of the religious building was completed in 1618 by the order of Koski Mehmed Pasha.
+The Mosque of Koski Mehmed Pasha was built on the banks of the Neretva, the main river of Bosnia and Herzegovina.
+The construction of the religious building was completed in 1618 at the order of Koski Mehmed Pasha.

-The Koski Mehmed Pasha Mosque in Mostar symbolizes a monumental, world-known, and remarkable piece of Ottoman architecture in Bosnia and Herzegovina.
-Mehmed Koskija, the originator of the mosque, was the historian of the grand vizier Lala Mehmed Sokolovic.
-Besides the mosque, he assembled a madrasah too.
+The Koski Mehmed Pasha Mosque in Mostar symbolizes a monumental, world-renowned, and remarkable piece of Ottoman architecture in Bosnia and Herzegovina.
+Mehmed Koskija, the founder of the mosque, was the grand vizier Lala Mehmed Sokolovic's mosque.
+Besides the mosque, he also built a mosque.
 It has a floor with three domes, and an extraordinarily well-crafted mimbar and mihrab.
-The harmonies of the Mosque are especially eminent.
-The location of the Koski Mehmed Pasha Mosque is absolutely specific as it is set on the precipices of the Neretva River in the city center of Mostar.
+The harmonies of the mosque are special.
+The Koski Mehmed Pasha Mosque is precisely located on the precipices of the Neretva River in Mostar's city center.

-During its presence here, passing many centuries, the mosque was repeatedly destroyed during military operations in the area, but each time the mosque and the minaret erected near it were subjected to restoration work.
+During its presence here over many centuries, the mosque was repeatedly destroyed during military operations in the area, but each time it and the minaret erected near it were restored.
 As a result of these processes, the structure was rebuilt in almost every detail.
-In 2006, the minaret and the mosque were reopened for visiting by local residents and tourists.
-In the same year, the mosque with a minaret, as well as the Old Bridge, were included in the UNESCO register as a World Heritage Site.
+In 2006, the minaret and mosque were reopened for visiting by mosques and tourists.
+In the same year, the Mosque of the Prophet and the Old Bridge were inscribed on UNESCO's World Heritage Site.

 For those who wish, there is an opportunity to climb into the minaret, from where stunning views of the city open up.
-In addition, an interesting place in this architectural ensemble is a small courtyard outside, in which fountain gurgles and a small garden are laid out.
+In addition, an interesting feature of this architectural ensemble is a small courtyard outside, where a fountain gurgles and a small garden is laid out.
 Entrance to the complex is free.
 The complex is open from 9 am to 10 pm every day except Friday.

 Raska Gora